01-edu/public/subjects/reverserange.en.md

 - **Allocate (with make())** an array of integers.

-- Fill it with consecutive values that begins at the second argument and end at the first argument (Including the first and second argument !).
+- Fill it with consecutive values that begins at the second argument and end at the first argument (Including the values of thoses arguments !).

 - That prints the array.